-Dr. Joanna Day is a dermatologist in West Vancouver, British Columbia who has been practicing dermatology for over 25 years.
-A dermatologist is a physician (medical doctor, MD) with an intense 5 years of additional medical training focused on the disorders and diseases of skin (dermatology).
+Dr. Joanna Day is a dermatologist in West Vancouver, British Columbia who has been practicing dermatology for over 34 years.
+A dermatologist is a physician (medical doctor, MD) with an additional 5 years of medical training focused on the disorders and diseases of skin (dermatology).

 In Canada, becoming a dermatologist typically requires 13 to 14 years of university and post-graduate study.
 This includes graduation from a 4 year undergraduate program, acceptance into a medical school university program followed by 4 years training in medical school, followed by acceptance into a university residency program, after which an additional 4-5 years must be dedicated to a post-doctorate degree consisting of advanced medical and surgical training in the prevention, recognition and treatment of diseases of the skin, hair, and nails.
 The name dermatologist is legally reserved for medical specialists who have completed these requirements.
 All dermatologists in Canada must be certified by the Royal College of Physicians and Surgeons of Canada (ou au Québec, la Fédération des médecins spécialistes du Québec).

 During dermatology specialty training an additional year of study/training in the specialty of internal medicine is also required.
 The specialty of dermatology includes knowledge and expertise in disorders of hair and nails in addition to skin.
 In order to become a certified skin specialist (dermatologist) in Canada an individual with approved university training must pass a strict and regulated series of medical examinations at the end of the four to five year training period after the required MD degree.
 After successful completion of the final examinations a specialty degree is awarded by the Royal College of Physicians and Surgeons of Canada (FRCPC).